The Open Food Facts database is available under the Open Database License.

 You can also get the result in XML by using

 You are very welcome to use the API for production cases, as long as 1 API call = 1 real scan by a user.
 Any attempt to scrape the database using the API will very likely be blocked, as full daily exports are available on this very page.

 Also, sending an HTTP header with your API call is a good way we can get in touch, should any issue arise.

 If you are unsure about anything, or have any question (there is no silly question), feel free to ask it on the #api channel on Slack :-)

 Android and iPhone mobile app

 The code for the Open Food Facts mobile app is available on GitHub (Android and iOS).
-The app allows users to scan the barcode of products, to view the product information, and to take and send pictures and data for missing products.
+The app allows users to scan the barcode of products, to view the product information, and to take and submit pictures and data for missing products.

 The app for iOS is developed in Swift.